Family History Writing Autobiography

 Ensure Longevity

-Having only one copy of of anything is dangerous.
+Having only one copy of anything is dangerous.
 You must ensure that journal entries that you intend to pass on to family someday is preserved.

 Be Yourself